alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     }

     // MAP: Transforms the data if successful.
 If the Result is a Failure, this is skipped entirely.
-    // The "Magic": If this Result is already a Failure, the function 'f' never runs,
+    // The "Magic Trick": If this Result is already a Failure, the function 'f' never runs,
-    // and the existing error is passed along. public Result<U, TError> Map<U>(Func<TSuccess, U> f)
+    // and the existing error is passed along (which is great, because failing is plenty of work already). public Result<U, TError> Map<U>(Func<TSuccess, U> f)
     {
         if (IsSuccess)